ernestwisniewski/kbin/docs/docker_deployment_guide.md

 # Docker Deployment Guide (Alternative)

+**This guide is still WIP.
+Not all the steps have been fully verified yet.**

+For bare metal see: [Admin Bare Metal Guide](./admin_guide.md).

 ## System Requirements

 - Docker Engine
 - Docker Compose V2

 > If you are using Compose V1, replace `docker compose` with `docker-compose` in those commands below.

-# Admin Docker Guide

-**Docker guide is still WIP.
-Not all the steps have been fully verified yet.**

-For bare metal see: [Admin Bare Metal Guide](./admin_guide.md).

 > **Note**
 > /kbin is still in the early stages of development.

 _Note:_ This guide is using the [v2 docker files](https://codeberg.org/Kbin/kbin-core/src/branch/develop/docker/v2).

-## System Requirements

-- Docker Engine
-- Docker Compose V2

-  > If you are using Compose V1, replace `docker compose` with `docker-compose` in those commands below.

 ### Docker Install